Making CoderPad products real, fair and loved

 Getting ready for the prime-time

 The research and all the preparation paid off.
 Very few people felt the need to go back to the old UI.
+In roughly 3000 sessions, only in 98 sessions, users decided to switch backed to the old UI.

 Go to Market